-Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels etc. Both the Firefighters' Scheme and the Local Government Fund liabilities have been assessed by Mercer Resource Consulting Ltd, an independent firm of actuaries.
-Estimates for the LGPS are based on a full valuation as at 31 March 2016.
-Estimates for the Firefighters pension scheme are based on a 'roll forward approach' which updates the last full valuation on 31 March 2015, taking account of any significant changes since this.
+The Local Government Fund liabilities have been assessed by Mercer Resource Consulting Ltd, an independent firm of actuaries.
+Estimates for the LGPS are based on a 'roll forward approach' which updates the last full valuation as at 31 March 2016, taking account of any significant changes since this.